 $4,500 per fiscal year

-So are military benefits good?
-Of course, military service comes with a broad list of privileges that are difficult to match in the civilian world.
-Take full advantage of them to succeed in your new career.
+So, how good are military benefits?
+Of course, military service entails a slew of benefits that are difficult to match in the civilian world.
+Use them to your advantage to succeed in your new career.

-We’ve gone through all of the essential facts concerning military benefits.
-We hope it will be a valuable resource to choose your future career based on the benefits of being in the military that we have offered.
+We’ve covered all of the essential information about military benefits.
+We hope it will be a useful resource in deciding on your future career based on the benefits of military service that we have provided.

 Pictorial History Of US Navy Uniforms From 1776 To 1967